 Male, Young Adult

-shelter bunny Mashed Potato came to WMRR with his brother, Russet, after being abandoned on the doorstep.
+ADOPTION PENDING shelter bunny Mashed Potato came to WMRR with his brother, Russet, after being abandoned on the doorstep.
 He is a vibrant, friendly boy with lots of love to give.
-Once he's neutered and vaccinated, Mashed Potato will be availble for adoption.

 Russet